The Complete Guide to Low Back Pain

 There are also psychological approaches to consider.
 Psychological options include cognitive behavioural therapy to address negative thinking patterns associated with pain, the development of pain-coping strategies, and practicing relaxation skills.

-How can you prevent low back discomfort?
+How can you prevent lower back discomfort?

 Conclusion